[Speech]Japan's Economy and Monetary Policy Speech at a Meeting with Business Leaders in Osaka

 III.
 The Bank's Conduct of Monetary Policy

-Now, I would like to talk about the Bank's conduct of monetary policy.
+Lastly, I would like to conclude my speech by briefly explaining the Bank's recent conduct of monetary policy.